NearNodeFlash/nnf-container-example/README.md

 Using this image ensures that your image contains the necessary software to run MPI applications across Kubernetes pods that are running on NNF nodes.

-#### Non-MPI Applications

-There are no requirements for non-MPI applications.
-There is no launcher/worker model, so each container is executed with the same command and without `mpirun` or any ssh communication.

 ## Writing an NNF Container Profile

 Once you have a working container image, it's time to create an NNF Container Profile.
 The profile